📊 Replace Google Analytics with warehouse analytics.

 These are very common types of data that every company generates.
 There’s also an important use case where sheets are super important - offline data.
 Think of data that has to be collected manually for whatever reason.
 The easiest way to work with it is by using sheets.

 Sheets are easy to work with, though.
 Their volume is extremely low, they change very slowly, and their dimensionality is also low.
-Because of these characteristics, we can easily work with them; we can, for example, just drop a table where we store a sheet and pull all the data again every time we want to collect the data, without any major performance penalty.
+Because of these characteristics, we can easily work with them; for example, drop a table where we store a sheet and pull all the data again every time we want to collect the data without any major performance penalty.